-This research was supported by the Argonne Leadership Computing Facility under the U.S. Department of Energy, Office of Science, Office of Basic Energy (Award Number DE-AC02-06CH11357); by the NSF CISE ACI-0904631 at the University of Utah; and by the Intel[®] Parallel Computing Center program.
+This research was supported by the Argonne Leadership Computing Facility under the U.S. Department of Energy, Office of Science, Office of Basic Energy (Award Number DE-AC02-06CH11357); by the NSF CISE ACI-0904631 at the University of Utah; and by the Intel® Parallel Computing Center program.
 The authors would like to thank Paul Navratil at Texas Advanced Computing Center for access to the CosmicWeb data.
-We thank the DOE INCITE program for access to data sets at ALCF, as well as Martin Berzins, Todd Harman and Jacqueline Beckvermitt at the University of Utah for the Uintah data sets; Ken-ichi Nomura, Aiichiro Nakano and Ying Li at University of Southern California for the SiO2 and Al2O3-SiC data sets; and Kah Chun Lau and Larry Curtiss at Argonne National Laboratory for the Nanosphere.
+We thank the DOE IN-CITE program for access to data sets at ALCF, as well as Martin Berzins, Todd Harman and Jacqueline Beckvermitt at the University of Utah for the Uintah data sets; Ken-ichi Nomura, Aiichiro Nakano and Ying Li at University of Southern California for the SiO2 and Al2O3-SiC data sets; and Kah Chun Lau and Larry Curtiss at Argonne National Laboratory for the Nanosphere.
 We also thank Mark West at Intel, and Janene Ellefson and Ryan Baxter at Micron, for their generous donations of hardware.
-REFERENCES
+Intel, Xeon, and Xeon Phi are trademarks of Intel Corporation in the United States and other countries.
+Other names and brands may be claimed as the property of others.